divio/divio-cli/README.md

 It is recommended to use a project on [control.dev.aldryn.net](https://control.dev.aldryn.net/) because it requires no control panel running locally, and is what the CI pipeline does.

 The CI uses [ci-test-project-do-not-delete](https://control.dev.aldryn.net/o/crce57yucffnjhb63yldeohmru/app/nxldpjkvbzggzh6xzvkqv4j3je/) project.
-**DON NOT USE THIS PROJECT FOR YOUR LOCAL TESTING!** The project is reserved for CI testing.
-Create your own project and replicate the CI projects configuration.
+**DO NOT USE THIS PROJECT FOR YOUR LOCAL TESTING!** The project is reserved for CI testing.
+Create your own project and replicate the CI project configuration.

 To run the integration test suite, run: